opds-community/drafts/opds-2.0.md

 }
 ```

-In addition, groups may also provide:

-- a `self` link where the client can access the full collection
-- `numberOfItems` in its metadata to indicate the total number of publications available for that collection

-A group may for example contain a `publications` collection with 5 publications embedded, but indicate in `numberOfItems` that there are 50 publications in total and provide a link to that full collection.

 **Example 2: Mixing navigation & publications**

+_A group may for example contain a `publications` collection with 5 publications embedded, but indicate in `numberOfItems` that there are 50 publications in total and provide a link to that full collection._

 ```json
 {